Cyanidebob0/phoenix-api/README.md

 7. Use appropriate HTTP methods and status codes

 ## Support
-For support, please contact [your-email@example.com](mailto:your-email@example.com) or open an issue in our GitHub repository.
+For support, please contact [Bhuvan Annappa](mailto:bhuvanannappa@gmail.com) or open an issue in our [GitHub repository](https://github.com/Cyanidebob0/phoenix-api).